 2015 – 2016 INTEL ISEF CALENDAR

-The 1st Place winner in each Senior Division category will automatically be considered to represent Los Angeles County at the Intel International Science and Engineering Fair.
+Top winners in each Senior Division category will be considered by our judges to represent Los Angeles County at the Intel International Science and Engineering Fair.
 The Los Angeles County Science Fair will send 2 or more candidates to the 2016 ISEF, depending upon funding.
 As always, the decision of the judges is final.

 - Winter 2016 (mid February) Intel ISEF registration materials available online.